probcomp/metaprob/README.md

     > (refresh)

-(I guess this command could be put in project.clj so that it happens every time you start Clojure?
+(I guess this `require` could be put in project.clj or .lein/profiles.clj so that it happens every time you start Clojure?
 Need to look into this.)

 Often during development, if the namespaces or `deftype` types (`basic_trace.clj`) change in some incompatible way, I find it necessary